Thewbi/tiger/chap4/README.md

 In terms of the testcases provided in the book, the proposed order of testing is:

-Comparison Operators
+Comparison Operators:
 test13.tig

-Arithmetic Operators
+Arithmetic Operators:
 test26.tig

 if-then-else:
+test8.tig,
+test9.tig,
-test8.tig, test9.tig, test15.tig
+test15.tig

 while-loops:
 test10.tig